-- (10) Where the Manager of Procurement has demonstrated and the Procurement Sub-Committee is satisfied that there is sufficient evidence of act(s) or omission(s) described in this Policy #1 on the part of a vendor, the Procurement Sub-Committee may impose an interim ban upon the vendor from competing or being awarded any City Contract, under the following circumstances: - (a) while an investigation is being conducted by the Manager of Procurement; - (b) while there is documented poor performance or non-performance that has not been resolved to the City's satisfaction and which has impaired the commercial relationship between the City and the vendor such that the vendor ought to be precluded from submitting bids on other contracts until the vendor performance issues have been rectified; or - (c) when a vendor has been found to be in breach of a City Contract and which breach has impaired the commercial relationship between the City and the vendor such that an interim ban is necessary in order to preclude the vendor from submitting bids on other contracts pending litigation or a final ban.

-The interim ban may be imposed for a period of up to 12 months.
-The Procurement Sub-Committee's decision shall be final with respect to the interim ban.

-(11) Where an interim ban is imposed under subsection (10), the Manager of Procurement shall, prior to the expiry of the interim ban, report to the appropriate standing committee of Council the status of the investigation and any recommendations for further action.
+- (9) Where the Procurement Sub-Committee is satisfied that there is sufficient evidence of act(s) or omission(s) described in this Policy #1 on the part of a vendor, the Sub-Committee may impose a temporary ban upon the vendor from competing or being awarded any City Contract while an investigation is being conducted by the Manager of Procurement.
+The ban may be up to 12 months.
+The Procurement Sub-Committee's decision shall be final with respect to the temporary ban. - (10) Where a temporary ban is imposed under subsection (9), the Manager of Procurement shall, prior to the expiry of the temporary ban, report to the appropriate standing committee of Council the status of the investigation and any recommendations for further action.

-POLICY # 2 - Approval Authority

 - (1) Any person delegated Approval Authority pursuant to this Policy # 2 shall ensure that an approved budget exists for the proposed procurement and that such procurement does not violate any City policies or any applicable law.
 Any such procurement shall also satisfy any applicable audit requirements of the City. - (2) The following body and persons shall have the respective Approval Authority as set out below: - (a) Council must approve budgetary funding for any procurement of a value of \$250,000 or greater. - (b) City Manager must approve any procurement of a value of \$100,000 up to but not including \$250,000.
 The City Manager may sub-delegate such Approval Authority to his/her staff, who are referred to as an Authorized Delegate in the table below, at the procurement values he/she deems appropriate.
 Staff who have been further delegated Approval Authority from the City Manager to approve procurements shall have no authority to delegate this Approval Authority to any other person.
-The City Manager may also exercise the Approval Authority of a General Manager. - (c) General Managers are authorized to approve procurements of a value up to but not including \$100,000, save and except for Policy #9 Consulting and Professional Services and in an Emergency wherein Policy # 10 Emergency Procurements shall apply.
-Only General Managers may sub-delegate such Approval Authority to their staff, who are referred to as an Authorized Delegate in the table below, at the procurement values they deem appropriate.
+The City Manager may also exercise the Approval Authority of a General Manager. - (c) General Managers are authorized to approve procurements of a value up to but not including \$100,000, save and except in an Emergency wherein Policy # 10 Emergency Procurements shall apply.
+Only General Managers may subdelegate such Approval Authority to their staff, who are referred to as an Authorized Delegate in the table below, at the procurement values they deem appropriate.
 Staff who have been further delegated Approval Authority from their General Manager to approve procurements shall have no authority to delegate this Approval Authority to any other person. - (d) The following chart indicates the approval authorities for various Procurement Policies in accordance with this Policy #2 as well as the persons having the authority to execute contracts in accordance with Policy #13 Authority to Execute Contracts.